 The ROWG-12 meeting will be a hybrid in-person/virtual meeting at the ECU Coastal Studies Institute (CSI) in Wanchese, North Carolina, United States of America (https://www.coastalstudiesinstitute.org/)!
 The meeting will take place on Nov.
 2–3, 2022 with a Radar Manufacturer Day on Nov.
 4.

 Registration is now live for the 12th Radiowave Operators Working Group (ROWG) meeting!

-Please use this link to register: ROWG-12 Registration
+Please use this link to register by September 15, 2022: ROWG-12 Registration

 East Carolina University - Coastal Studies Institute